-This is a diet that has been carefully formulated and scientifically proven to dramatically lower your risk of dementia.
+This is a diet that has been carefully formulated and scientifically proven to significantly lower your risk of cognitive impairment.

 You don’t have to take my word for it.
-I’ll point you directly to the scientific studies based on clinical trials which show how the Ageless Brain Diet can lower your brain age by 7.5 years and cut your risk of Alzheimer’s disease by MORE THAN HALF!
+I’ll point you directly to the scientific studies based on clinical trials which show how the Ageless Brain Diet can lower your brain age by 7.5 years and cut your risk of brain shrinkage by MORE THAN HALF!

 But I’m not only going to tell you which foods will defuse the simmering neuroinflammation that may already be quietly deconstructing your brain behind the scenes, I’m going to provide you with complete meal plans to remove any confusion about what brain-friendly anti-inflammatory meals actually look like.